Shariq593/School-internship-project/README.md

 # School Website

-This is a React-based web application for a school website for MadRocket Technologies.
+This is a React-based web application for a school website for MadRocket Technologies And Media.
 It includes pages for Home, About Us, Academics, Admission, Gallery, Contact Us, Student, and Faculty.
 It also features a carousel and dynamic content with lazy loading.

 ## Features